Continued Fractions and Factoring: Conclusions

 \section{Conclusions}

-It has been shown that the complexity of factoring a composite number $N$ is upper bounded by the complexity of evaluating, at a certain degree of accuracy, the product $h_{\mathbb F} R_{\mathbb F}$, as defined by Dirichlet using the $~L(1,\chi_N)$ function, and also that is not necessary to know $h_{\mathbb F}$ and $R_{\mathbb F}$ separately.
-The more precise the evaluation of the product $h_{\mathbb F} R_{\mathbb F}$, the less complex the factoring $N$; at most the complexity could be polynomial in $N$.
-Of the many expressions for the product $ h_{\mathbb F} R_{\mathbb F}$ as a function of $N$, one is particularly convenient \cite[p.262]{cohen}
+It has been shown that the complexity of factoring a composite number $4N$ is upper bounded by the complexity of evaluating, at a certain degree of accuracy, the product $h_{\mathbb F} R_{\mathbb F}$, as defined by Dirichlet using the $~L(1,\chi_N)$ function, and also that is not necessary to know $h_{\mathbb F}$ and $R_{\mathbb F}$ separately.
+The more precise the evaluation of the product $h_{\mathbb F} R_{\mathbb F}$, the less complex the factoring $2N$; if we are lucky, the complexity could be polynomial in $N$.
+It is an open problem to find which is the best compromise between the approximate evaluation of $h_{\mathbb F} R_{\mathbb F}$ and the computational complexity for obtaining such approximation.
+In this context, the following expression, taken from \cite[p.262]{cohen}, may be useful for efficiently evaluating the product $ h_{\mathbb F} R_{\mathbb F}$ as a function of $N$

 where the complementary error function $\mbox{erfc}(x)$, and the exponential integral function $E_1(x)$, can be closely approximated \cite[p.297-299]{hand}